stcode09/safepass/README.md

 <ul>
 <li>Securely store login information (passwords), credit card information and notes. </li>
 <li>Generate new and secure passwords with a customizable password generator. </li>
 <li>Password strength indicator.
-Also Indicates if the password entered is common or easily guessable. </li>
+Also indicates if the password entered is common or easily guessable. </li>
 <li>Backup encrypted data to a backup file. </li>
 <li>Share backup file with a variety of applications like Dropbox, Google Drive, Gmail, etc. </li>
 <li>Import encrypted backup file. </li>